merlinND/Brainstormy/README.md

 ![Brainstormy](images/example.png "Brainstormy")

-# Demo
-A demo is up [over there](http://merlin.nimierdavid.fr/brainstormy/), try it out!

 # Usage

 1. Click on the large `+` button to start a new tree from any word of your choosing.